Modern Slavery and Human Trafficking Statement 2021

 confidence to people to speak up.

 This statement has been approved by the Board of Trustees of St Anne’s Community

 Services who will review and update it annually.

-Please below the link to the link to the our Modern Slavery and Human Trafficking Statement – 2021.
+Please see below the link to our Modern Slavery and Human Trafficking Statement – 2021.